nl83457/sql_project_applestore/README.md

 ## Exploratory Data Analysis (EDA)

-Moving on to EDA, we would first want to find out which genres of apps are highly populated, which our stakeholders would likely want to avoid as there is a great amount of competition in heavily-populated genres.
+Moving on to EDA, we would first want to find out which genres of apps are highly populated or less populated.
+Our stakeholders would likely want to avoid heavily-populated genres due to high competition.
+To find the least populated apps, modify the order by function from DESC to ASC.

 ```
 select prime_genre, count(*) as NumberOfApps